craig-martinson/kubernetes-sample01/README.md

 kubectl proxy
 ```

-The Kubernettes dashboard should now be available at:
+The Kubernetes dashboard should now be available at:
 http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/

 ### Using curl